Blog Speed Optimization

 Eliminate render-blocking resources

 Google-fonts request is optimized well for size, as it only fetches certain weights and character sets, but the time it takes to complete could be improved.
+As for the CSS, they could be inlined to the main HTML-file, saving time and eliminating a few extra requests.

 One way to prevent CSS from render blocking would be to use asynchronous loading with rel="preload"

+.
 I considered this approach, but turns out it does not work with Firefox, which makes this strategy a no-go.

 attribute available to link tags: